Regular & Emergency Tooth Extraction in Temecula, CA

 You will feel the pressure without pain as the anesthetic has numbed the nerves stopping the transference of pain, yet the nerves that transmit pressure are not profoundly affected.

 If you do feel pain at any time during the extraction, please let us know right away.
-Here at Temecula Facial Oral Surgery, we want to help you go through this process without pain and anxiety.
+Here at Temecula Dental Implants & Oral Surgery, we want to help you go through this process without pain and anxiety.
 Dr. Tsvetov is an experienced oral surgeon who performs this procedure of emergency extractions of wisdom teeth or standard emergency dental extraction with care.
 The procedure can be done under local or general anesthesia: the choice is entirely up to you.

 Or Schedule Your Free